mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.7/related-documentation/release-notes/index.md

 - HAProxy is configured to log to stdout directly by default, removing the need for syslog in the loadbalancer container
 - Service Diagnostic CLI command now correctly captures apiserver logs for default installs
 - HAProxy is updated to 2.0.18
-- EdgeLB is now built with GO 1.15.3
+- EdgeLB is now built with Golang 1.15.3

 # DC/OS for Edge-LB Service version 1.6.1 Release Notes